openai/whisper/model-card.md

 However, because the models are trained in a weakly supervised manner using large-scale noisy data, the predictions may include texts that are not actually spoken in the audio input (i.e. hallucination).
 We hypothesize that this happens because, given their general knowledge of language, the models combine trying to predict the next word in audio with trying to transcribe the audio itself.

 Our models perform unevenly across languages, and we observe lower accuracy on low-resource and/or low-discoverability languages or languages where we have less training data.
-The models also exhibit disparate performance on different accents and dialects of particular languages, which may include higher word error rate across speakers of different genders, races, ages, or other demographic criteria.
+The models also exhibit disparate performance on different accents and dialects of particular languages, which may include a higher word error rate across speakers of different genders, races, ages, or other demographic criteria.
 Our full evaluation results are presented in [the paper accompanying this release](https://arxiv.org/abs/2212.04356).

 In addition, the sequence-to-sequence architecture of the model makes it prone to generating repetitive texts, which can be mitigated to some degree by beam search and temperature scheduling but not perfectly.
-Further analysis on these limitations are provided in [the paper](https://arxiv.org/abs/2212.04356).
+Further analyses on these limitations are provided in [the paper](https://arxiv.org/abs/2212.04356).
 It is likely that this behavior and hallucinations may be worse on lower-resource and/or lower-discoverability languages.

 ## Broader Implications